Schedule Today:

 Who May Adopt or Be Adopted?

 Any unmarried adult may adopt in Florida.
-If a married person wants to adopt, their spouse must also join in the decision and adoption process unless the spouse is the biological parent or they receive an exemption.
+If a married person wants to adopt, their spouse must also join in the decision and the adoption process unless the spouse is the biological parent or they receive an exemption.
 A Florida resident must have lived in Florida for at least 90 days before they can complete an adoption in the state.

 Florida protects the rights of gay and lesbian individuals and physically disabled people to adopt.